spolu/breach_core/hack/index.markdown

 </html?>
 {% endhighlight %}

 If your run the module as is, after executing `npm install`, the module will simply expose the page on a local URL once initialized.
-You can retrieve the URL in the log of the module and check that the page is indeed accesible.
+You can retrieve the URL in the log of the module and check that the page is indeed accessible.

 Last step is to instruct to Breach to use this page instead of the default one as a new tab page.
 This is done through the `tabs_new_tab_url` procedure exposed by the core_module.
 We can replace our exposed `init` procedure by the following: